Getting started in sports with a disability

 Step 2: find your ideal sport

 What appeals to me?
 What am I confident I can do?
 Numerous factors play a role when it comes to choosing a sport.
-These will often include the extent of your disability and your personal level of activity.
+These will often include the extent of your disability and your personal fitness level.
 But the most important factor is: what will be fun and keep you coming back over the long term?

 Step 3: set yourself realistic goals